 What about modified NGINX builds like OpenResty?
 Despite the best efforts of the OpenResty team, it is entirely reasonable to expect some delay as it takes time to qualify, port, and test bug fixes.
 Then this delay cascades through dependent products such as Kong which are even further from the base NGINX software.

-As an example, for two CVEs about vulnerabilities in HTTP/2 discovered in fall 2018 (CVE-2018-16843 and CVE-2018-16844), we applied two security patches to NGINX Plus R16 on October 30, and to NGINX Open Source 1.15.6 on November 6.
+As an example, for two CVEs about vulnerabilities in HTTP/2 discovered in fall 2018 (CVE-2018-16843 and CVE-2018-16844), we applied security patches to NGINX Plus R16 and NGINX Open Source 1.15.6.
 OpenResty issued a release candidate on March 3, 2019 that incorporated the fixes – a full fourth months after our patches.
 Solutions built on top of OpenResty such as Kong consequently take even longer to patch their codebase.
 In Kong’s case, they don’t even seem to share the same sense of urgency as OpenResty does in patching their core – the last CVE update incorporated by Kong was back in March 2018!

 This leaves a substantial window of opportunity for bad actors to exploit these solutions, with your APIs, applications, and backend servers and processes all exposed.
 A key function of your API management solution – providing security – can be compromised.